Los Angeles Apartment Accident Lawyers

 - Property Owners — Apartment complex owners are most often the first parties held liable in accidents.
 They may be accountable for the consequences of their failure to provide sufficient maintenance and security measures.

 - Landlords & Managers — Owners may assign property managers to oversee the operations of their apartments.
 These individuals must ensure their properties are free from hazards, including wet surfaces, deteriorating stairs, or unsafe patios.
-If unfortunate accidents happen, these landlords or managers will be liable for the resulting damages.
+If unfortunate accidents happen, these landlords or managers may be held liable for the resulting damages.

 - Tenants — People who act negligently during their stay in apartments can also be held liable for the accidents they cause.
 This includes recklessly carrying out chores and altering the design of the structures without the owners’ or landlords’ permission.
 Additionally, tenants are responsible for the safety of their guests.